 - After the assessment convert the NF interim grade to either a Pass (PA) grade or Fail (NN) final grade.
 The LIC will submit a Change of Grade form (CG) to the Head of School within 20 working days of the student completing the supplementary assessment task/s.
 If no final result grade has been assigned to the unit by the end of third week of the following semester, or after 60 days in the case of a non-standard study period, it will automatically roll to a Fail (NN).

 - Notify the N-LIC (if applicable) of the outcomes.

-If a student passes the supplementary assessment, the highest grade they can achieve is 'Pass' (PA).
-The unit will count as a pass in the calculation of GPA.
+If a student passes the supplementary assessment, the highest mark they can achieve is 50%.

 If a student fails the supplementary assessment, the NF grade will be converted to a 'Fail' (NN) grade.

 If a student is (or was) unable to complete their scheduled supplementary assessment and the reason is due to exceptional circumstances, that student should apply for Special Consideration (see Section 3 of the Assessment Procedures).
 This Special Consideration will only apply to the supplementary assessment task/s.

 If no final result grade has been assigned to the unit by the end of third week of the next semester it will automatically roll to a Fail (NN).

 When offered supplementary assessment, the student must advise the LIC if they will (or will not) accept the offer within three calendar days of the offer.